VictoriaT87/level_up_loot_vt/README.md

 ## Future Features

-- There are definitely some features I would like to include, including better options for a registered user.
-Currently there is no way to reset a password or change an email address.
-I tried to implement these using AllAuth however I couldn't get the email system to work.
-More information about that is provided in the [Bugs](#bugs) section.
+- There are a few features I would like to add to the website, given more time.
+Currently the product ratings are just random numbers entered when the product is being added (initally with a fixtures file) but I would like for users to also be able to add a product rating too which is caluclated as an average.
-- I originally wanted to add an blog to the website which would be updated with the latest information about the business and would also allow Staff to add blog posts with some Yoga videos and wellness information.
-The reason for not implementing them at the current time was purely down to time contraints on an already massive project.
+- The coupons currently can be added any number of times - there is no limit for one use per customer.
+I trid to implemenet that to no sucess.
+More information about it can be found in the [Bugs Section](#bugs-not-fixed)

 <br>